howerj/embed/readme.md

 * [x] Create a cross compiler for the H2 Forth CPU (see the 'h2' branch of this project and <https://github.com/howerj/forth-cpu>).
-* [ ] Change the 'embed' virtual machine so it more closely resembles the 'H2 CPU' (see the 'h2' branch for this).
+* [ ] Change the 'embed' virtual machine so it more closely resembles the 'H2 CPU' (see the 'h2' branch for this here <https://github.com/howerj/embed/tree/h2>).
+There are some problems with this branch, like the fact that it gets rid of most of the documentation, which should have been reworked instead.
 * [ ] Restructure the dictionary so that word names/code are kept separately
   like in most traditional Forth systems.
 This should make code reused easier and the implementation of 'FORGET' easier as well.
 This may also require